Shaoxing

 Shaoxing is a prefecture-level city on the southern shore of Hangzhou Bay in northeastern Zhejiang province, China.
 Located on the south bank of the Qiantang River estuary, it borders Ningbo to the east, Taizhou to the southeast, Jinhua to the southwest, and Hangzhou to the west.
-As of the 2020 census, its population was 5,270,977 inhabitants among which, 2,958,643 (Keqiao, Yuecheng and Shangyu urban districts) lived in the built-up (or metro) area of Hangzhou–Shaoxing, with a total of 13,035,326 inhabitants.
+As of the 2020 census, its population was 5,270,977 inhabitants, among which 2,958,643 (Keqiao, Yuecheng and Shangyu urban districts) lived in the built-up (or metro) area of Hangzhou–Shaoxing, with a total of 13,035,326 inhabitants.

 Notable residents of Shaoxing include Wang Xizhi, the parents of Zhou Enlai, Lu Xun, and Cai Yuanpei.
 It is also noted for Shaoxing wine, meigan cai, and stinky tofu, and was featured on A Bite of China.
 Its local variety of Chinese opera sung in the local dialect and known as Yue opera is second in popularity only to Peking opera.
 In 2010, Shaoxing celebrated the 2,500th anniversary of the founding of the city.

 Economically, the city is driven by manufacturing of textiles, electronics, and energy-efficient lighting.
-Zhejiang has the fifth highest per capita GDP in the nation, with the city itself at 32nd nationally by GDP per capita.
+Zhejiang has the fifth highest per capita GDP in the nation among all the provinces and provincial-level municipalities.
+The city itself ranks at 18th nationally by GDP per capita among all Chinese cities.
+According to Southern Weekly's Cities Comfort Index, Shaoxing ranked China’s most comfortable city for four consecutive years, due to its rare combination of high incomes, relatively affordable housing, and short commutes.